ridvandemir/detection-lab/README.md

 Steps

 First, we need to understand the network connections in the virtual environment.
-The network we use when testing tools and using sandbox will be different.
+The network we use when testing tools and sandboxing will be different.
 When analyzing malware, we should not have access to the Internet.

 - Testing Tools     ---> NAT, NAT Network, Bridged
 - Analyzing Malware ---> Host-Only, Internal Network/LAN Segment, Not Attached